acoustic-content-samples/sample-android-restaurants/README.md

 #### 2. Setup the content model manually or using [wchtools](https://github.com/ibm-wch/wchtools-cli/releases)

-You will need to either manually create the following (steps 2a-2e) or import them using the [/docs/wchtools-export](wchtools-export/) folder.
+You will need to either manually create the following (steps 2a-2e) or import them using the [wchtools-export folder](/docs/wchtools-export/).
 If you are using wchtools, you can go directly to step 3 after importing.

 ###### 2a.
 Cuisine Taxonomy